hmpf/easydmp/docs/terminology.rst

    optional section
        A section that is designed to be optional and need not be answered.

        It has a magical toggle question, that if answered with "No" will skip that section.

        If it is not answered it will still count towards that plan being valid.

    optional section question
-       An optional section's magical toggle question.
-It has two possible answers, "Yes", and "No".
-Answering "No" will skip the section.

-       It is the first question of a sections's questions and have a magical position of "0".
-It will be automatically created when a section is designated as "optional".
+       See `section toggle question`_

    plan
        A named collection of question-answer pairs according to some template, and some metadata.

        A plan is valid if its answers as checked against its template are valid.

+   planner
+       See `editor`_

    question
        A question that may be answered in a plan.
 A question has a type.
 Can be optional.
 Can have multiple answers of the same type.
 Questions are ordered.

    required question
        The opposite of an optional question, this is the default.
 These nust